johannesk/filehosting/Readme.txt

 User
 ----
-	There is a standard user called 'anonymous'.
-It is not recomended to change this users password.
+	There is a standard user called 'anonymous' and a standard user called 'root'.
+Root is is allowed to do eveything.
+It is recomended to change root's password.

 Rules
 -----